tonnyorg/laravue-notes/readme.md

 ## LaraVue Notes

-A public *note-tacking* application based on Laravel 5.7, Vue 2 and Bootstrap 4.
+A public *note-taking* application based on Laravel 5.7, Vue 2 and Bootstrap 4.

 The goal is to allow anyone to create and manage their notes based on a *unique* visitor token.